 To this end my first piece of advice in constructing the perfect version of this sandwich is to avoid any of the currently trendy and popular heirloom tomatoes.
 They are almost all too sweet, watery, tasteless, weak, and useless.

 In my factual opinion the best tomato for this sandwich is a very ripe beefsteak style tomato.
 Large, red, juicy and full of acid.
 It’s been hard to find these, even at the height of summer, because the useless hippy tomatoes have taken over.
 But try.

-If you can't find any good red tomatoes, Green Zebra and Purple Cherokee tomatoes are sometimes not too bad in this sandwich.
+If you can’t find any good red tomatoes, Black Zebra and Purple Cherokee tomatoes can be good to great in this sandwich.
 But they are not nearly as good as a good big red thing.